-Steve Wiegenstein’s Scattered Lights: Stories Forthcoming in November
+Steve Wiegenstein’s Scattered Lights: Stories

 This collection brings together a wide cast of characters, all connected to the Ozarks – natives and transplants, young and old, wicked and innocent, troubled and happy, God-haunted and just plain haunted.
 These stories range over human experience from madness to reconciliation and everything in between, told in precise, poetic language that leaves a permanent impression.